Best eSIMs for Europe Travel in 2026: Airalo vs Holafly vs Nomad (Honest Comparison)

 - No local phone number

-- Speed may be deprioritized in peak hours
+- Speeds may be deprioritized in peak hours

 Who should choose Airalo?

-For a 2-week Europe trip, 5–10GB is usually enough unless you’re constantly uploading video.
+For a 2-week Europe trip in 2026, 5–10GB is usually enough unless you’re constantly uploading video, using TikTok/Reels heavily, or relying on cloud backups over mobile data.

 2. Holafly – Best Unlimited Data eSIM